 It sounds weird, but it really does work!

-Finally I made a bag to store some loose thread.
-While this won’t work well when actively using a thread, it is a neater method of storage.
+Finally, I made a bag to store some loose thread.
+While this won’t work well when actively using a thread, it is a neater storage method.
 The narrow width of the tape means you will probably need several lengths to create your bag.
 Just overlap each length slightly and press down.
-You bag should beat least 3/4″ bigger than your thread to seal all around.
+Your bag should be at least 3/4″ bigger than your thread to seal all around.

 Although I haven’t tried it yet, this would be a fantastic way to organize your stretcher bars by taping each length together.
-You could even write the length over and over again on the tape before you used it.
+You could even write the length over and over again on the tape.

-One use listed on the website is to hold books open.
+Another use is to hold books open.
 This could be a great way to keep a stitch dictionary open to the correct page.
 Unwrap and rewrap for the next page.

 I also tested writing on it with both a Sharpie and a ballpoint pen.
 The Sharpie worked, the ballpoint didn’t.
 Do not do this if you plan on reusing the tape.
-The tape is available in four widths in clear, two in blue, and one in purple from the manufacturere.
-I bought mine from Needlepoint Tool Time.
+The tape is available in four from the manufacturer.

 This is one cool product!